maransowthri/data_analysis/README.md

 # data_analysis
-This repository contains python codes related to data analysis.
+This repository contains some useful python codes related to data analysis.